CN3ves/5-/docs/index.md

 ### 2.2 Skills:
 [top](#table-of-contents)

 If the attributes are what distinguishes the characters' broad strengths or weaknesses, skills are the fine differences that will make a character unique.
 Skills refer to anything a character may do *and so include every possible action*, from using weapons and armour to interact with other creatures and objects.
 While the attributes are a small set of limited options, the idea is to have a free and fluid skill's list, allowing skills to be made up *on the fly*.
 Skills measure how good the character is at doing a given action and are *defined by their level (mastery) and tier (power)*.
 Broadly, skills can be divided into the following categories:

 > **Combat skills**: Use of weapons and armour and well as tactical evaluations *(Evade, Dodge, Sword, Feint, Use terrain, etc.)*.
-Examples of category's specialised areas: Melee, Ranged, Armour, Tactics.
 > **Magic/Technological skills**: Understanding the complexities of using supernatural powers or advanced technology *(Elemental magic, Shielding, Magic Resistance, Counter magic, Alien technology, etc.)*.
-Examples of category's specialised areas: Offensive, Defensive, Disruptive, Enhance.

-> **Education skills**: Knowing, remembering and understanding information previously studied *( Theology, Alchemy, Metallurgy, Herbalist, Languages, etc.)* Examples of category's specialised areas: Nature, Society, Linguistics, Crafts.
+> **Education skills**: Knowing, remembering and understanding information previously studied *( Theology, Alchemy, Metallurgy, Herbalist, Languages, etc.)*
-> **Professional skills**: Any type of skills related to a profession, background or speciality *(Impersonation, Gambling, Disguise, First Aid, Herbalism, etc.)* Examples of category's specialised areas: Arts, Games, Medicine, Spying.
+> **Professional skills**: Any type of skills related to a profession, background or speciality *(Impersonation, Gambling, Disguise, First Aid, Herbalism, etc.)*

 > **Social skills**: Interact with other sentient creatures to change their perception, opinions and attitudes *(Persuasion, Negotiation, Bribery, Intimidation, Rumour-Mongering, etc.)*.
-Examples of category's specialised areas: Friendly, Threat, Negotiate, Reason.
 > **Perception skills**: Use of senses, instinct and intuition to notice something *(Sight, Hearing, Search, Thermal Vision, Sense Motive, etc.)*.
-Examples of category's specialised areas: Vision, Hearing, Search, Motive.

 > **Movement skills**: Use body movement, dexterity and strength in demanding or risky ways *(Swim, Climb, Contortionist, Swim, Stealth, etc.*).
 Examples of category's specialised areas: Strength, Dexterity, Hiding, Riding.
 > **Manipulation skills**: Interact with, manipulate and change objects *(Use Tool, Repair, Disarm Trap, Forgery, Sabotage, etc.)*.
-Examples of category's specialised areas: Create, Repair, Destroy, Activate.

 **At creation**: All skills start at level 0.
 Select a total of 2 suitable skills from each of the following groups:
   * Combat and Magic/Technological skills (+1 or -1 skill as per Combat attribute).